 The majority of fixed coverage plans do not participate in a PPO network; this means there are no negotiated fees or contracted rates.
 There are no price regulations regarding what a reasonable charge should be; therefore providers can charge whatever they want to, but going with a plan that has a PPO you avoid this.
 Safe Travels for Visitors to the USA is the only fixed coverage plan that uses a PPO network, which means you will get network negotiated fees for eligible expenses.

 If you are considering a comprehensive plan:

-After you pay the deductible once, Patriot America covers 90% up to $5,000 in covered medical expenses (you pay 10%) and then it pays 100% up to the policy maximum.
-Patriot America must be purchased for a minimum of 1 month initially in order to be able to renew in future, if you are buying for less than 1 month initially, it is preferable to buy any other comprehensive visitors insurance that would allow you to renew.
+After you pay the deductible once, Patriot America covers 100% of eligble medical expenses up to the policy maximum.
+Patriot America must be purchased for a minimum of 5 days initially in order to be able to extend coverage.
 Patriot America Plus is similar to Patriot America but covers acute onset of pre-existing conditions up to the policy maximum (with policy maximums up to $500,000) for persons under the age of 70 years.
-If you are looking for 100% coinsurance after the deductible, consider Patriot Platinum America.
-Patriot Platinum America provides a minimum of $1 million coverage for persons below 70 years of age.
-This plan has coverage for the sudden and unexpected recurrence of pre-existing conditions.
-However, if the person is in the age group of 70 to 79 years, Patriot Platinum America is a good comprehensive plan for a $100,000 policy maximum.
+If you are looking for coverage with a higher policy maximum, consider Patriot Platinum America.
+Patriot Platinum America provides a minimum of $1 million coverage for persons below 70 years of age; this plan has coverage for the sudden and unexpected recurrence of pre-existing conditions.
+However, if the person is in the age group of 70 to 79 years, Patriot Platinum America is a good comprehensive plan to choose for a $100,000 policy maximum.

 We hope that this would give you a good idea for choosing the best visitors insurance plan for your particular needs and circumstances.